catskull/catskullelectronics.com/faq.md

 ### The tracking on USPS.com is wrong/not updated/etc!

 USPS tracking has a reputation for being kind of bad.
 In my experience, it's actually okay most of the time.
+Most of the time you just need to give it about 24 hours to update.
+Beyond that, there's nothing I can do.
 If your order is going international, the tracking will not update once it reaches the border of your country.

 ### How long will it take to get my order?